-While options like dentures and bridges are also available, dental implants that permanently affix to the jaw via a titanium screw that bonds with your jaw bone are really the best.
-Dental implants look and act the most like your natural tooth, which means you can eat, drink, brush, floss, smile, and laugh normally, without any fear of displacing less permanent replacement teeth.
+While options like dentures and bridges are also available, dental implants that permanently affix to the jaw via a titanium screw that bonds with your jaw bone are the best.
+Dental implants look and act the most like your natural tooth, which means you can eat, drink, brush, floss, smile, and normally laugh without fearing displacing less permanent replacement teeth.

-In addition, the fact that the base of the implant bonds with your jaw in place of the roots of your tooth helps to reduce common problems like jaw bone recession and preserve the shape of your jawline.
-Of course, you have to be tested to ensure you’re a good candidate for dental implants, and this can be impacted by the use of tobacco products.
+In addition, the base of the implant bonds with your jaw in place of the roots of your tooth, helps reduce common problems like jaw bone recession, and preserves the shape of your jawline.
+Of course, you have to be tested to ensure you’re a good candidate for dental implants, which the use of tobacco products can impact.

-Can smokers qualify for dental implants or will you have to quit smoking to proceed?
-Here’s what you need to know if you’re currently a smoker in need of a dental implant.
+Can smokers qualify for dental implants, or will you have to quit smoking to proceed?
+You need to know if you’re currently a smoker needing a dental implant.

-Tobacco products, and particularly cigarettes, also inhibit your mouth’s ability to heal.
-When you inhale smoke, you singe the top layer of skin in your mouth, causing skin cells to thicken.
+Tobacco products, particularly cigarettes, inhibit your mouth’s ability to heal.
+When you inhale smoke, you roast the top layer of skin in your mouth, causing skin cells to thicken.
 Nicotine and other toxins also inhibit blood flow to tissues in the mouth, impacting healing.

-This increases recovery following oral procedures, increases the risks for infection, and jeopardizes the process of osseointegration, by which the titanium screw implant bonds with your jaw bone to form needed support for your new false tooth.
+This increases recovery following oral procedures and increases the risks of infection.
+It jeopardizes the process of osseointegration, by which the titanium screw implant bonds with your jaw bone to form needed support for your new false tooth.
 Studies show that smokers experience twice the failure rate for dental implants as non-smokers.

-If you want the best opportunity to replace your missing tooth with a dental implant that lasts 20 years or more, you’re going to have to quit smoking to increase your odds of success.
-In truth, you may have to quit just to find a reliable dental professional willing to offer the service.
+If you want the best opportunity to replace your missing tooth with a dental implant that lasts 20 years or more, you will have to quit smoking to increase your odds of success.
+In truth, you may have to quit to find a reliable dental professional willing to offer the service.

-Whether you need to replace a missing tooth or you’re seeking cleaning or other dental services, you’ll find the caring and qualified dental professionals to serve your needs
+Whether you need to replace a missing tooth or seek cleaning or other dental services, you’ll find caring and qualified dental professionals to serve your needs.